opengeos/lidar/README.rst

 Features
 --------

+* Smoothing DEMs using mean, median, and Gaussian filters (see filtering.py_)
 * Extracting depressions from DEMs (see filling.py_).
 * Filtering out small artifact depressions based on user-specified minimum depression size (see filling.py_).
 * Generating refined DEMs with small depressions filled but larger depressions kept intact (see filling.py_).